 The West Virginia white is one of the first native butterflies to emerge each spring.

-Only three key areas in Ontario support West Virginia Whites: the Frontenac Arch, Manitoulin Island and the Halton/Hamilton area.
-Populations of the West Virginia white have been found on several Nature Conservancy of Canada (NCC) properties throughout its limited range in Ontario.
+Only three key areas in Ontario support West Virginia whites: the Frontenac Arch, Manitoulin Island and the Halton/Hamilton area.
+Populations of this species have been found on several Nature Conservancy of Canada (NCC) properties in Ontario.

-Its beautiful white wings appear translucent in the light of the sun, with the grey-brown wing veins looking like a pattern of intricate lace.
-At just three to four centimetres, the west Virginia white can be easily overlooked, especially as this small butterfly tends to stick to localized areas, never straying far from its preferred larval food source — native two-leaf toothwort, and to a lesser extent cut-leaf toothwort.
+The species' beautiful white wings appear translucent in the light of the sun, with the grey-brown wing veins looking like a pattern of intricate lace.
+At just three to four centimetres, the west Virginia white can be easily overlooked.
+This small butterfly never strays far from its preferred larval food source — native two-leaf toothwort, and cut-leaf toothwort to a lesser extent.

 The West Virginia white is listed as an at-risk species not only in Ontario, but also in several of the United States.
-Just about anywhere that the West Virginia white is found throughout its North American range, it is considered rare.
+It is considered rare just about anywhere throughout its North American range.
 Globally, it is considered vulnerable.

 But something else is troubling this globally rare and provincially listed butterfly.
 Its food source is dwindling and its larvae are dying.
 The culprit?
 Garlic mustard.
 It was also rare before garlic mustard because of habitat fragmentation: it won’t leave the forest and fly across roads or fields.

 What is NCC doing to protect this species?

 The importance of biological inventories in locating species at risk like West Virginia white is reflected in NCC's commitment to long-term management planning.
 NCC identifies rare species and the threats to them in order to implement control measures for reducing the impact of identified threats.